The Euclidean distance degree of one-parameter anchored multiview varieties: Preliminaries

 \subsection{Euclidean distance degree}

 \

 {X_\mathbb{R}}

 The \demph{Euclidean distance degree} (ED degree) of an algebraic variety measures the algebraic complexity of the problem of minimizing Euclidean distance to that variety.
-This invariant plays a central role in applications such as computer vision, statistics, and optimization.
 We recall its definition in this subsection.

 If $X$ is an affine variety in $\CC^\dimPPImage$, then we define $\XR:=X\cap \mathbb{R}^\dimPPImage$ to be the real points of $X$.
 We call $u\in\mathbb{R}^\dimPPImage$ a data point.
 The optimization problem